geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 ##### **Qazalin** [[00:24:54](https://www.youtube.com/watch?v=7AhKAlaQWNo&t=1494)]
 Yeah, I think we talked about this today.
-Probably something in test_gc to test it explicitly, count the number of alive UOPs.
+Probably something in test_gc to test it explicitly, count the number of alive UOps.

 ##### **Geohot** [[00:25:03](https://www.youtube.com/watch?v=7AhKAlaQWNo&t=1503)]
 I mean, almost if we can just take commas thing exactly.